 The index selected may underperform the overall market.
 To the extent the Portfolio (or a portion of the Portfolio) seeks to track an index's performance, the Portfolio will not use defensive strategies or attempt to reduce its exposure to poor performing securities in the index.
 To the extent the Portfolio's investments track its target index, the Portfolio may underperform other funds that invest more broadly.
 Errors in index data, index computations or the construction of the index in accordance with its methodology may occur from time to time and may not be identified and corrected by the index provider for a period of time or at all, which may have an adverse impact on the Portfolio.
-The correlation between the Portfolio's shares.
+The correlation between the Portfolio's performance and index performance may be affected by the Portfolio's expenses and the timing of purchases and redemptions of the Portfolio's shares.
 In addition, the Portfolio's actual holdings might not match the index and the Portfolio's effective exposure to index securities at any given time may not precisely correlate..